History of The Gold Star Journal

 - From 1997-2008, The Gold Star Journal was published on campus by the staff of The Citadel Print Shop.

 - Mr. Kevin Metzger (previously of Multimedia); Dr. Suzanne Mabrouk; and the 2008 editors Leon Hontz, Trey Williams, and Thomas Sullivan designed a seal for the publication.
-Since 2008, it has been included in each edition.
+The seal includes one star for each year that the journal existed prior to its design.
+Since 2008, the seal has been included in each edition.
 2012, the GSJ seal replaced The Citadel seal on the cover.
 The GSJ seal appears in the banner at the top of all GSJ web pages.
 This seal includes the Latin words Honoris Causa, which means "for the sake of the honor."

 - In 2011, the Best Overall Paper Submission Award was first given.